Offsets scheme glossary of terms

 (c) biodiversity values, or biodiversity-related values, prescribed by the regulations.

 Biodiversity Values Map: the Biodiversity Values Map (BV Map) identifies land with high biodiversity value that is particularly sensitive to impacts from development and clearing.
 The map forms part of the Biodiversity Offsets Scheme Threshold and is one of the triggers for determining whether the BOS applies to a clearing or development proposal.
-The map is prepared by the Department of Planning, Industry and Environment (the Department) under Part 7 of the BC Act.
+The map is prepared by the Department of Planning and Environment (the Department) under Part 7 of the BC Act.

 BioNet: the repository for biodiversity data products managed by the Department.